Scotchmcdonald/freescout/README.md

 ## 🐳 Docker Deployment

-We provide a "One-Click" Docker deployment script that sets up the entire stack (App, MySQL, Redis, Nginx) with a single command.
+We provide a "One-Click" Docker deployment script that sets up the entire stack (App, MariaDB, Redis, Nginx) with a single command.

 ### Quick Start